N0tA1dan/Krypton/README.md

 Krypton is a free and open source symmetrical encryption program.

 Usually encryption is hard to understand for some beginners when approaching this topic.
 Krypton is here to Help.
-Krypton is easy, short, and understandable for most beginners software developers.
+Krypton is easy, short, and understandable for most beginners aproaching this.

 Krypton is still being programmed as of 05/21/2021 and will have various releases of it soon.